william6542/william6542.github.io/_posts/2022-12-09-Books-Read-Wrapped.markdown

 Shortest book: 124 pages
 Longest book: 1184 pages

 First, let's take a look at the number of books read per month.
+Figure 1:

 ![Books read per month](/assets/BRATbooksreadpermonth2022feb2022december.jpeg)

 The next figure below shows the number of pages read per month.
+Figure 2:

 ![Pages read per month](/assets/BRATpagesreadpermonth2022feb2022december.jpeg)

+From Figure 1 and 2 we can see some trends.
+Let me explain.
+In March, there is a big slowdown in reading.
+This is due to the fact that the war in Ukraine started in late Feburary, and I spent the majority of my time being anxiety ridden and following the war very closely.
+During that spring break I also spent a lot of time playing the newly released Elden Ring.
+A series of anxiety and distraction.
+In May the reading spikes greatly, I think due to the fact that I had mostly finished most of my projects early, due to a special event I had to attend, so I was just coasting.
+Reading is middling during the summer due to some other things I had to do which I didn't want to do.
+But I was in a muddle and I was lying to myself and others.
+So being in such a muddle, as Old Man Emerson says to Lucy, one gets nothing done and wallows in self pity and lost time.
+Still, it wasn't a totally abysmal amount of reading.
+September is when the reading drops again dramatically because I spent most of that month backpacking.
+It was great.
+October and November spike greatly because my classes for this semester were not only fun, but also lighter on work compared to previous classes.
+Taking those classes was highly enjoyable.

 The third figure shows the number of books read per Genres-Subjects.
+Figure 3:

 ![Books per genre subject](/assets/BRATbooksreadpersubjectgenre2022feb2022dec.jpeg)

 The fourth figure shows the number of books read per William's internal simplified classification scheme.
+Figure 4:

 ![William's internal classification](/assets/BRATwilliamgenres.jpeg)

+As you can see, the vast majority of books read have to do with 'history'.
+And even some of the 'skill' books, and 'what is to be done' books, have their basis in history or deal with historical situations.
+For example, it can be said that Herman Khan's "On Thermonuclear War" is as much a 'skill' book on the strategy and tactics of nuclear war, as it is a history on nuclear development and thought.
+But since it is different enough from most of the other history books, it is classified as a 'skill' book in my mental scheme.

+You will also notice a bunch of comic books near the bottom of the dataset.
+This is due to the reccomendation of E, who showed me the world of Frank.
+From Frank, I then looked at the publisher and found Fantagraphic Books, a small, dedicated comic/graphic novel publishing company in Georgetown, South Seattle area.
+From that company I looked at other titles and started exploring the world of comic books, for lack of a better term.